 Partner with influencers who are popular with your target demographic and have them promote your company or product.
 This could be a promotion or endorsement on social media, or an influencer can write a blog post.

 Once you’ve attracted people to your website, you want to turn them into leads.
 Here are some inbound marketing strategies to convert users/readers into customers;

 - Incentivizing signing up for a business newsletter

 Formulaic email campaign strategy

-Rather than sending mass emails to a bunch of people who are just going to tune you out, send specific email marketing campaigns to people who have opted in.
+Rather than sending mass emails to people who are just going to tune you out, send specific email marketing campaigns to people who have opted in.
 This increases the likelihood of interested customers opening the email and decreases the possibility of your IP address being blacklisted for spam.

-Make sure to A/B test your marketing emails to determine which layouts and copy are most effective.
+Make sure to A/B test your inbound marketing campaign emails to determine which layouts and copy are most effective.

 Ad remarketing allows you to target people who have visited your website previously with ads specifically tailored to them.
 On the surface, it looks like traditional advertising; however, this strategy uses browser cookies to target google ads to people who have previously visited your website.